ni/nimi-python/docs/nirfsg/class.rst

             Creates an s-parameter de-embedding table for the port from the input data.

-            If you only create one table for a port, NI-RFSA automatically selects that table to de-embed the measurement.
+            If you only create one table for a port, NI-RFSG automatically selects that table to de-embed the measurement.

             **Supported Devices** : PXIe-5830/5831/5832/5840/5841/5842/5860